NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 (either with ``cam2map`` with a coarse resolution) or with ``mapproject``, using for example the LOLA DEM as the terrain to project onto, or the DEM obtained from running ``parallel_stereo`` on those images.
-Then the images can be overlayed as georeferenced images in ``stereo_gui`` (:numref:`stereo_gui`).
+Then the images can be overlaid as georeferenced images in ``stereo_gui`` (:numref:`stereo_gui`).
 A good sanity check is to examine the shadows in various images.
 If they point in different directions in the images and perhaps also have different lengths, that